jaime-olivares/zipstorer/README.md

 ZipStorer is a minimalistic cross-platform .net class to create Zip files and store/retrieve files to/from it, by using the Deflate algorithm.
 No other compression methods supported.

+## :warning: Breaking changes

+- Since version 4.1, as part of a major reorganization of the source code, `ZipFileEntry` is no longer a nested class inside `ZipStorer`.
+Therefore, you should not prefix it with `ZipStorer.` anymore.

 ## Advantages and usage
 ZipStorer has the following advantages: